Whakataukī o te Marama

 Māori proverbs and sayings called ‘whakataukī’, ‘whakatauākī’ or ‘pepeha’ play a large role within Māori culture.
 Whakataukī are an important feature of formal speechmaking (whaikōrero) but can also be used in everyday conversation.
 Whakataukī embody the values, wisdom, wit, and common-sense of tangata whenua (people of the land).
 They are usually short and concise - using symbolism and metaphor to convey key messages.

 Some common themes for whakataukī include: bravery, tenacity, leadership, work, co-operation, the sharing of resources, kindness, love, hospitality, conservation, land, identity, belonging and family.
+Other whakataukī relate to the seasons and special events like Matariki.

 These whakataukī celebrate the beauty of the Māori language and offer food for thought.